juergenweb/FrontendComments/README.md

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/backend-comments-tab.png?raw=true)

-There you can change for example the status of a comment or write a feedback.
+After clicking on a comment, the edit form opens and you can, for example, change the status of a comment or write a feedback.

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/open-comment.png?raw=true)